 Given the above NP-completeness results, we focus on the solution of problems where the pattern graph H is fixed.
-A graph G and possibly, a partial or total specification of the mapping from nodes of H to nodes of G are given as input.
+A graph G and, possibly, a partial or total specification of the mapping from nodes of H to nodes of G are given as input.
 An example of a node disjoint homeomorphism problem is given in Figure 1.
 An algorithm to solve such a problem may depend on the pattern graph and the subset of nodes of the pattern graph on which the node mapping will be specified.
-We measure the time required by an algorithm to solve the problem on input G as a function of the size of C, i.e. the number of nodes in G plus the number of edges in G.
+We measure the time required by an algorithm to solve the problem on input G as a function of the size of G, i.e. the number of nodes in G plus the number of edges in G.

 The variety of properties characterized by subgraph homeomorphisms and the applications of these properties motivate our interest in efficient algorithms for solving the SHP for fixed pattern graphs.
-Ultimately, we would like to know if all subgraph homeomorphism problems with fixed pattern graphs can be solved in time polynomial in the size of the input graph.
-This question was in fact proposed by Hunt et. al. in relation to programming schema and their substructures [Hunt].
-The question appears to be quite diffficult.
-We have concentrated on two research areas in the hope of learning more about the answer:
+Ultimately, we would like to characterize the set of pattern graphs for which the corresponding subgraph homeomorphism problems can be solved in time polynomial in the size of the input graph (assuming P is not equal to NP).
+This problem was in fact proposed by Hunt $et\ al$ . in relation to programming schema and their substructures [12].
+The problem appears to be quite difficult.
+We have concentrated on two research areas in the hope of learning more about the solution:

-i) Methods of reducing one SHP to another.

-i) The solution of the SHP for particular pattern graphs, particularly for node disjoint homeomorphism (since edge disjoint homeomorphism problems are reducible to node disjoint homeomorphism problems as discussed in the next section.)
+- (i) Methods of reducing one SHP to another. - (ii) The solution of the SHP for particular pattern graphs, particularly for node disjoint homeomorphism (since edge disjoint homeomorphism problems are reducible to node disjoint homeomorphism problems as discussed in the next section.)